JoseSK999/floresta-docs/src/ch06-02-utreexonode-config-and-builder.md

     pub filter_start_height: Option<i32>,
     /// The user agent that we will advertise to our peers.
 Defaults to `floresta:<version>`. pub user_agent: String,
+    /// Whether to allow fallback to v1 transport if v2 connection fails.
+    /// Defaults to true.
+    pub allow_v1_fallback: bool,
 }
 #
 # impl Default for UtreexoNodeConfig {